mattsahr/kaboom/README.md

 -- It is annoying, time-consuming, that when you want to just add a photo to an existing album, `kaboom add` re-runs the entire ingest process.

 -- The `site-config.json` file is fine, but it would be better if all that stuff was editable from inside the app.

+-- The deployed nav app would be smaller if we had a "nav-basic.js" build without the editor.